Course Honours

 #1 in Australia

-For overall educational experience, skills development, teaching quality and learner engagement in Engineering and Technology.
+Overall experience, skills development, teaching quality, learner engagement and graduate salary at undergraduate level in Engineering and Technology.

 Good Universities Guide 2026